SheeRaaameetrance56/OUSL_Credit_Cal_Ver1.1.0/README.md

-# OUSL_Credit_Cal_Ver1.1.0
+# OUSL_Credit_Cal_ver1.1.0
-Solution for students in OUSL to find credits and amount payable
+ Solution for students in OUSL to calculate credits and payable amount